 1. Get Comfortable Saying “No”

-Healthy boundaries come in many forms.
-Learning how to say no is a great way to establish healthy boundaries and stop you from feeling excess stress.
-Spend time deciding what you’re saying yes and no to, and evaluate if you can make changes to what you agree to do in order to decrease your mental load.
+Setting boundaries is crucial when navigating stress as a mother.
+Learning to say no is a great way to establish healthy boundaries and stop you from feeling excess stress.
+Spend time deciding what you are and are not willing to tolerate, and evaluate if you can change your current situation to suit these limits and reduce mental load.

 2. Identify Stressful Activities

-Identify what activities/daily routines create stress and find one way to make it less stressful.
-For example, if making lunch every morning always makes you late, plan to make lunch the night before or have kids help to make their own lunch.
-Sometimes moms take on tasks that others are capable of doing, often because we know we can do them faster or “better.”
-Identify the tasks that stress you out and rework them or assign them to another family member.
+Identify what activities/daily routines create stress and find one way to make them less stressful.
+For example, make lunch the night before or have your kids help if this morning always makes you late.
+Sometimes, moms take on tasks others or their children can do because they know they can get the work done faster or “better.”
+Identify the tasks that stress you out and rework or assign them to another family member.

 3. Create a Mommy “Do Not Disturb” Sign

-Even if your children cannot read, you can hang up something similar to a traffic stop sign, indicating that when this sign is up, mom is unavailable.
-Setting this visual, external boundary signifies to others that you need a moment, and it also models that they can do the same when needed.
-This way, everyone in the family is aware of your boundaries and you can take time for yourself for 30-45 minutes each day.
+Even if your children cannot read, you can hang up something similar to a traffic stop sign.
+Indicate that this sign means mom is unavailable.
+Setting this visual, external boundary signifies to others that you need a moment and models they can do the same when necessary.
+This way, everyone in the family knows your boundaries, and you can take time to rest and recharge.

-4. Evaluate & Reassert Where YOU Want Work & Family Life to Intersect
+4. Evaluate Where YOU Want Work & Family Life to Intersect

-Especially since the start of the pandemic, the work/family balance of many have drastically shifted, often without deliberate protocols or conversations with employers.
-Carefully evaluating where work and family lives are intersecting in ways that deplete you and make you unproductive is a joint employer/employee exercise that can be helpful to both sides.2
+Since the pandemic, work-family balances have drastically shifted, often without deliberate protocols or conversations with employers.
+Carefully evaluating where your work and family lives intersect and deplete you is a joint employer/employee exercise that can be helpful.2

 5. Find Another Mom Who Feels Your Pain

-Data supports better parenting outcomes for parents of young children who are part of support groups, but you don’t necessarily need a support group to achieve the same goal.3 There are an abundance of online groups for moms who are struggling with maternal stress, but identifying another mom friend nearby can be helpful because this person can empathize with you and what you’re going through, and you can offer the same to her.
+Data supports better outcomes for parents of young children who join support groups.
+However, you don’t necessarily need group involvement to achieve the same goals.3 An abundance of online groups are available for moms struggling with maternal stress, but identifying another mom friend nearby can be helpful because this person can empathize with you, and you can offer the same to her.

-Parental satisfaction and parental stress is highly positively correlated with shared household responsibilities.4 Do an honest assessment of who is doing what in the household and shift responsibilities to make them more fair and equitable.
-If appropriate and accessible, assign some tasks to older children or hire out others to ease the burden of household management.
-Moms often act as the family gatekeeper for all things household related – it’s time to change this dynamic.
+Parental satisfaction and parental stress correlate with shared household responsibilities.4 Do an honest assessment of household responsibilities, shifting them to ensure fairness.
+If appropriate and accessible, assign some tasks to older children or hire others to ease the burden of household management.
+Moms often act as the family gatekeepers for all things household-related–changing this dynamic can help reduce undue stress.

 7. Make Time to Move

-Exercise is great for improving mental health, but this does not mean that you need to train for a marathon, join a gym, or hire a physical trainer.
-Making time for a walk with a friend or taking the stairs rather than the elevator as much as possible can be basic and easy ways to be sure that you’re physically active each day.
+Exercise can improve mental health, but you don’t need to train for a marathon, join a gym, or hire a physical trainer to reap the benefits.
+Making time for a walk with a friend or taking the stairs rather than the elevator can be basic and easy ways to stay physically active each day.

-When we’re stressed, we don’t cope well, we don’t sleep well, and we are highly reactive to our environment.
-Mindfulness based stress reduction (MBSR) opens up our awareness of our experience, allowing us to identify our physiological response to stress and to respond accordingly.6 Those who incorporate mindfulness into their daily practice report better sleep.
+When stressed, we don’t cope or sleep well and are highly reactive to our environment.
+Mindfulness-based stress reduction (MBSR) opens our awareness of our experience, allowing us to identify our physiological stress response and respond accordingly.5 Moms who incorporate mindfulness into their daily practice report better sleep.

 9. Get Involved Socially